Kaadhal 2014: Soundtrack

+Reception

 Malini Mannath of The New Indian Express opined that "Dealing with a crucial issue, what was needed was a more focused screenplay and mature handling".
 A critic from Maalaimalar praised the film's novelty and music.
 A critic from iFlicks praised the film's theme and music while criticised the film's pace.
 A critic from Dinamalar called the film old-fashioned.